Chevalière d'Éon: Life as a woman

 The pension that Louis XV had granted was ended by the French Revolution, and d'Éon had to sell personal possessions, including books, jewellery and plate.
 The family's properties in Tonnerre were confiscated by the revolutionary government.
 In 1792, d'Éon sent a letter to the French National Assembly offering to lead a division of female soldiers against the Habsburgs, but the offer was rebuffed.
-D'Éon participated in fencing tournaments until seriously wounded in Southampton in 1796.
+D'Éon participated in fencing tournaments until being seriously wounded in Southampton in 1796.
 D'Éon's last years were spent with a widow, Mrs. Cole.
 In 1804, d'Éon was sent to a debtors' prison for five months, and signed a contract for a biography to be written by Thomas William Plummer, which was never published.
-D'Éon became paralyzed following a fall, and spent a final four years bedridden, dying in poverty in London on 21 May 1810 at the age of 81.
+D'Éon became paralysed following a fall, and spent a final four years bedridden, dying in poverty in London on 21 May 1810 at the age of 81.

 The surgeon who examined d'Éon's body attested in their post-mortem certificate that the Chevalier had "male organs in every respect perfectly formed", while at the same time displaying feminine characteristics.
 A couple of characteristics described in the certificate were "unusual roundness in the formation of limbs", as well as "breast remarkably full".

 D'Éon's body was buried in the churchyard of St Pancras Old Church, and d'Éon's remaining possessions were sold by Christie's in 1813.
 D'Éon's grave is listed on the Burdett-Coutts Memorial there as one of the important graves lost.

 Legacy

-Some of d'Éon's papers are at the Brotherton Library in Leeds, England.
+A presentation sword belonging to d'Éon and gifted by its owner to George Keate in 1777 is on display at the Royal Armouries in Leeds.
+The blade is inscribed in French: 'Donne par la Chevalïere d’Eon à son ancïen Ami Geo: Keate Esquïre.
+1777'.
+Some of d'Éon's papers are at the Brotherton Library at the University of Leeds, including a number of letters from Keate.

 Some modern scholars have interpreted d'Éon as transgender.
-Havelock Ellis coined the term eonism to describe similar cases of transgender behavior; it is rarely used now.
+Havelock Ellis coined the term eonism to describe similar cases of transgender behaviour; it is rarely used now.
 The Beaumont Society, a long-standing organisation for transgender people, is named after d'Éon.

 In 2012, a 1792 painting (shown above) by Thomas Stewart was identified as a portrait of d'Éon, and was purchased by the National Portrait Gallery, London.

 The Burdett-Coutts Memorial at St Pancras Gardens in London commemorates d'Éon as well as other people; in 2016 Historic England upgraded it to a Grade II* listed structure.

 Cultural depictions

-The Chevalier d'Éon has appeared as a character in numerous fictional works.
+The Chevalier d'Éon has appeared as a character in numerous fictional works and music.